bdoolaeghe/cqrs-workshop/workshop3-cqrs-event-driven.md

 # Workshop 3: getBestSales() in a CQRS way and event driven

 _Goal:_
-Enhance the previous workshop2 getBestSales() CQRS solution to avoid service coupling, thanks to an event bus.
+Enhance the previous workshop2 getBestSales() CQRS solution to avoid domains coupling, thanks to an event bus.

 ## Setup a synchronous event bus
 As a simple solution, we'll use the [spring rfamework event bus](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationEventPublisher.html) implementation.